twittermancer/The_Twitter_Mancer_Project/README.md

 ## Dataset
 Whole dataset is in the "data/" folder, in a compressed format and split in different files in order for files to be <50MB per github rules.
+Dataset is anonymized.

 ## In order to reproduce results...
   Run sequentially: